HL7/davinci-atr/input/pagecontent/OperationDefinition-member-add-intro.md

 The following combinations of parameters SHALL be supported by the server implementing the operation.

-* MemberId + ProviderNPI - (Adds the member and the attributed provider to the Attribution List).
+* memberId + providerNpi: Adds the member and the attributed provider to the Attribution List
-* MemberId + ProviderNPI + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* memberId + ProviderNpi + attributionPeriod: Adds the member, attributed provider and the attribution period to the Attribution List
-* patientReference + providerReference - (Adds the member and the attributed provider to the Attribution List).
+* patientReference + providerReference: Adds the member and the attributed provider to the Attribution List
-* patientReference + providerReference + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* patientReference + providerReference + attributionPeriod: Adds the member, attributed provider and the attribution period to the Attribution List

+Similar to any FHIR operation, Consumers need to obtain authorization to successfully invoke the operation.

 #### Effect of Attribution List Status on the member-add operation